johnpeart/johnpeart.github.io/src/posts/blogpost/2025-01-01-setting-goals-for-2025.md

 This year, I'm going to continue to POSSE[^posse], aiming to publish at least one thing on my website every week in the same way I would have done on centralised social media siloes.

-[^posse]: That's an IndieWeb term that stands for “[Publish on your Own Site, Syndicate Elsewhere](https://indieweb.org/POSSE)”.
+[^posse]: That’s an IndieWeb term that stands for “[Publish on your Own Site, Syndicate Elsewhere](https://indieweb.org/POSSE)”.

 > **Success measure:** Share something on my website once a week